MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/archive-files.md

 ---
-title: Archive Files | VSTS or Team Foundation Server
+title: Archive Files | Azure Pipelines or Team Foundation Server
-description: Learn all about how you can use an archive file to then create a source folder in VSTS and Team Foundation Server (TFS).
+description: Learn all about how you can use an archive file to then create a source folder in Azure Pipelines and Team Foundation Server (TFS).
 ms.topic: reference
 ms.prod: devops
 ms.technology: devops-cicd